meowingtwurtle/Monthly-Challenges/README.md

 # List of Challenges
 ### Feb 2018
-> Create a program that balances brackets
+> Create a function that takes in a string and returns whether or not the brackets, braces and parentheses are balanced.

 Example input and output